craterdog-archives/js-bali-component-framework/README.md

 Once this document has been posted to the Bali Cloud Environment™ it cannot be modified or deleted so neither the consumer nor the merchant can deny that it took place or dispute the details of the transaction.
 This simple example shows the real power of the Bali Document Framework™.

 ### Bali Components
-The [`bali.Component`](https://github.com/craterdog-bali/js-bali-document-framework/blob/master/src/abstractions/Component.js) class provide the foundation for all other classes in the Bali Document Framework™.
+The [`bali.Component`](https://github.com/craterdog-bali/js-bali-document-framework/blob/master/src/abstractions/Component.js) class provides the foundation for all other classes in the Bali Document Framework™.
 It defines canonical implementations for common methods that all classes should implement like:
  * **`toString()`** - Returns a consistently formatted string containing the Bali Document Notation™ form of this component.
  * **`isEqualTo(that)`** - Returns whether or not the canonical string format of this component is equal to the canonical string format of that component.
  * **`comparedTo(that)`** - Returns a _signum_ value showing how this component compares to that component using their natural ordering: `-1` if this < that; `0` if this = that; and `1` if this > that.